-What’s the idea or right meaning of this zero day bug ?
+What’s the idea or right meaning of this zero-day bug ?

 An alert is announced, when a flaw grounds itself

 When someone discovers a potential security flaw in a software application, they usually alert the software business (and occasionally to the concerned authorities) so that action can be taken.
 The software company can fix the code and publish a patch or software update given enough time.
 Even if potential attackers are aware of the flaw, it may take some time for them to exploit it.
-A hacker, on the other hand, may be the first to notice the flaw.
+A hacker, on the other hand, maybe the first to notice the flaw.

 Security researchers work closely with vendors, and they normally agree to keep the information of zero-day vulnerabilities under wraps for a fair amount of time before disclosing them.
-Google project zero, for example, adheres to industry standards that allow vendors up to 90 days to patch vulnerability before the problem is publicly disclosed.
+Google project zero, for example, adheres to industry standards that allow vendors up to 90 days to patch the vulnerability before the problem is publicly disclosed.
 Project zero allows only seven days for vendors to patch significant vulnerabilities before releasing them.
 If the vulnerability is being exploited, project zero may decrease the response period to less than seven days.

 Detection of zero-day vulnerabilities